Blues-Bruins Game 7 Odds: Myth Busting Common NHL Playoff Betting Theories

 - Using Bet Labs, we analyze how home teams and betting favorites perform in Game 7.

-Which teams will advance?
+But what does betting history say about these matchups?
 Your guess is as good as anyone’s.
 Data from Bet Labs shows that it is hard to predict Game 7 winners.

-Is Home Ice Advantage Real?
+Is Home-Ice Advantage Real?